Skip to content

 Mode of transmission

-Nipah virus infection is mainly transmitted through direct contact with sick animals via their contaminated respiratory droplets, nasal secretions and tissues.
+Human infection is mainly transmitted through direct contact with sick animals via their contaminated respiratory droplets, nasal secretions and tissues.
 It can also be transmitted via consuming food contaminated with urine, droppings or saliva from infected bats, usually fruits or fruit products (particularly raw date palm sap).
+Human-to-human transmission is also possible through close contact with contaminated secretions and excretions of infected persons, which has also been reported in the family of patient and healthcare setting.

 Clinical features

-Infected person can be asymptomatic.
+Patients can be asymptomatic.
 Early symptoms include flu-like symptoms like fever, headache, vomiting, sore throat and muscle ache.
 Other symptoms include dizziness, drowsiness and decrease in consciousness.
 Severe cases may develop complications like pneumonia, seizure, encephalitis, coma and even death.
 The case fatality rate is around 40% to 75%.
+Among the patients who survive acute encephalitis, around 20% of them may have persistent nerve problems.

 Incubation period